The Student Room GroupThe Student Room Group

 "Visiting a university computing department, attending a science fair, or being a member of a computing society would also show a personal interest in the subject."

-Dr Neil A. Gordon, Departmental selector, Department of Computer Science, The University of Hull
+Dr Neil A. Gordon, departmental selector, Department of Computer Science, The University of Hull

 7. Keep it simple